 Christmas crackers and party poppers

-Making a trip for Christmas?
-Well either put these in your checked luggage or leave them at home.
+Are you making a trip for Christmas?
+Well, either put these in your checked luggage or leave them at home.

 Cast iron cookware